WAT-ai/compute/nebula-onbarding.md

     * Large files (e.g. datasets, big model checkpoints) should be stored in `/datasets_nfs/username/`
     * *THIS CLUSTER IS NOT A DATA STORE.
 LARGE FILES NOT ACCESSED FOR OVER A WEEK ARE SUBJECT TO DELETION*.
 It is your responsibility to ensure that your data, trained AI models, and other large files are stored in a safe place.
 8. Modify training scripts to match paths on the cluster. (paths for data, logs, results, configs, etc)
-9. Run the minimal test script.
-TODO: CREATE AND TEST THIS
 10. Set up your job shell script.
 You can rename and use the `test_job.sh` file.
     * TODO: fill in what this file should include. and how to configure that
-    * TODO: create the test files and add them to this repo
     * TODO: Add steps to run job and do the tail trick
     * TODO: add information on how all this works (cop paste from prof mikes stuff)
     * TODO: test these steps